CallAsk about same-day availabilityLog In

 Active period in Central TexasSummer, especially June–August

-If you see what looks like a giant fuzzy ant — bright red, orange, yellow, or white velvety hair on a black body — running rapidly across the ground in summer, you are looking at a velvet ant.
+If you spot something that resembles a giant fuzzy ant — bright red, orange, yellow, or white velvety hair on a black body — zipping across the ground in summer, you’re likely seeing a velvet ant.

 Diagnostic features of the female (the ones you see):